Sleep deprivation: Fatigue

+Research shows that chronic sleep deprivation can lead to greater pain sensitivity when injuries occur as well as slow recovery.
+A study published in Sleep and Oxidative Stress: Current Perspectives on the Role of NRF2 showed that the factor responsible for antioxidant regulation, NRF2, is inhibited after prolonged wakefulness.
+An important part of the study was that oxidative damage accumulates systemically, which can have serious effects on inflammation and circadian homeostasis.
+Persistent exposure to oxidative stress has been associated with chronic pain disorders.
+The study reported that sleep deprivation amplifies the production of inflammatory cytokines, chemical messengers that help your body resist and fight germs and infections.
+The heightened inflammatory response driven by elevated cytokines during sleep loss is linked to systemic inflammation and increased risk of chronic illness.
+This is all evidence of how poor sleep contributes to somatic hypersensitivity.
+It also suggests that sleep is an active, restorative process rather than a passive one, during which biochemical systems engage to recalibrate redox, detoxify the natural environment, and maintain immune resistance.

+Propensity

-Sleep propensity (SP) can be defined as the readiness to transit from wakefulness to sleep, or the ability to stay asleep if already sleeping.
-Sleep deprivation increases this propensity, which can be measured by polysomnography (PSG), as a reduction in sleep latency (the time needed to fall asleep).
-An indicator of sleep propensity can also be seen in the shortening of transition from light stages of non-REM sleep to deeper slow-waves oscillations can also be measured as indicator of sleep propensity.
+Sleep propensity can be defined as the readiness to transition from wakefulness to sleep or the ability to stay asleep if already sleeping.
+Sleep deprivation increases this propensity, which can be measured by polysomnography (PSG) as a reduction in sleep latency (the time needed to fall asleep).
+An indicator of sleep propensity can also be seen in the shortening of the transition from light stages of non-REM sleep to deeper slow-wave oscillations.

 On average, the latency in healthy adults decreases by a few minutes after a night without sleep, and the latency from sleep onset to slow-wave sleep is halved.
 Sleep latency is generally measured with the multiple sleep latency test (MSLT).
 In contrast, the maintenance of wakefulness test (MWT) also uses sleep latency, but this time as a measure of the capacity of the participants to stay awake (when asked to) instead of falling asleep.

-Sleep-wake cycle

-People aged 18 to 64 need seven to nine hours of sleep per night.
-Research studying sleep deprivation shows its impact on mood, cognitive and motor functioning, due to dysregulation of the sleep-wake cycle and augmented sleep propensity.
+Impact on the sleep-wake cycle

+Some research shows that sleep deprivation dysregulates the sleep-wake cycle.
 Multiple studies that identified the role of the hypothalamus and multiple neural systems controlling circadian rhythms and homeostasis have been helpful in understanding sleep deprivation better.

+Some recent studies also show that sleep deprivation alters the expression of genes.
+These genes are responsible for reguating circadian rhythms as well as metabolism and immune function.

-To describe the temporal course of the sleep-wake cycle, the two-process model of sleep regulation can be mentioned.
+To describe the temporal course of the sleep-wake cycle, a two-process model of sleep regulation can be mentioned.
 This model proposes a homeostatic process (Process S) and a circadian process (Process C) that interact to define the time and intensity of sleep.
-Process S represents the drive for sleep, increasing during wakefulness and decreasing during sleep, until a defined threshold level, while Process C is the oscillator responsible for these levels.
+Process S represents the drive for sleep, increasing during wakefulness and decreasing during sleep until a defined threshold level, while Process C is the oscillator responsible for these levels.
 When being sleep deprived, homeostatic pressure accumulates to the point that waking functions will be degraded even at the highest circadian drive for wakefulness.